john-cd/rust_howto/bk/src/categories/concurrency/concurrent_data_structures.md

 [![flurry][c-flurry-badge]][c-flurry] [![flurry-crates.io][c-flurry-crates.io-badge]][c-flurry-crates.io] [![flurry-github][c-flurry-github-badge]][c-flurry-github] [![flurry-lib.rs][c-flurry-lib.rs-badge]][c-flurry-lib.rs]{{hi:flurry}}{{hi:Map}}{{hi:Concurrent}}{{hi:Hashmap}} [![cat-concurrency][cat-concurrency-badge]][cat-concurrency]{{hi:Concurrency}} [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}}

-Flurry is a concurrent hash table designed for high performance.
+`flurry` is a concurrent hash table designed for high performance.
 It allows fully concurrent reads and highly concurrent updates.
 Its main type is functionally very similar to `std::collections::HashMap`.
 Its implementation is closely based on Java's `java.util.concurrent.ConcurrentHashMap`.
 Even though all operations on the map are thread-safe and operate on shared references, retrieval operations do not entail locking, and there is not any support for locking the entire table in a way that prevents all access ([doc][c-flurry]).

 ```rust,editable
 {{#include ../../../crates/cats/concurrency/tests/concurrent_data_structures/flurry.rs:example}}